lf-/gankra.github.io/blah/compact-unwinding/index.md

 out of bounds.
 Offsets are only restricted to the unwind_info section itself, as this implementation does not assume arrays are placed in any particular place, and does not try to prevent aliasing.
-Trying to access outside the unwind_info section will return an error.
+Trying to access outside the `.unwind_info` section will return an error.

 * If an unknown second-level page type is encountered, iteration/lookup will return an error.